There's One Born Every Minute: Plot

 The pudding business sky-rockets and the small town is famous nationwide for the new "Zumf" vitamin products.
 Lem is awarded Witumpka Falls Man of the Year" by the town Chamber of Commerce, and in a newspaper interview with Minerva, she announces the engagement of Helen and Jimmy.
 These news all upset Les Jr. And Sr. greatly, and they start scheming a plan to ruin the Twine family and their business.

 The Cadwaladers claim that the Vitamin Z disappears from the pudding powder after it has aged a while.
 After some intensive testing of old cases of powder, the Cadwaladers announce, at a dinner in Lem's honor, that they have found no trace of Zumf in the old pudding powder.
 They also claim Jimmy is a fraud and accuses him of bribing scientists to play along.

 Humiliated, Jimmy leaves the Twine family.
 Lem continues his campaign for mayor and tells the people to elect him as a man, not as the leader of a pudding company.
 Jimmy returns after a while, and when he does he sees Helen reunited with Les, and becomes very jealous.

 That night, Lem meets the ghost of his grandfather Claudius, emerging from a painted portrait on the wall.
 Claudius warns Lem of the Cadwaladers, and the morning after he meets Jimmy and Quisenberry to tell them about his dream.

 When Lem tries to tell Moe Carson about Cadwalader's treacherous behavior, Les Sr arrives and a fistfight between him and Moe ensues.
 The Cadwaladers are exposed as traitors to the town, through flyers handed out by Jimmy and Helen, and Lem is elected mayor.

 Lem urges Jimmy to reconcile with Helen, and he does, after giving her a lesson for getting back together with Les when he was gone.
-After they make up, Claudius watches happily them from his painting on the wall.
+After they make up, Claudius watches them happily from his painting on the wall.